-The Best Beer Garden in Every State
+The Best Beer Gardens in the United States

 Avondale Brewing, Birmingham